scottlepp/loki-mcp/README.md

   - `start`: Start time for the query (default: 1h ago)
   - `end`: End time for the query (default: now)
   - `limit`: Maximum number of entries to return (default: 100)
+  - `org`: Organization ID for the query (sent as X-Scope-OrgID header)

 #### Environment Variables